 Video and audio clips take you on a journey from the cold war to the lunar landing.
 You can sit and watch the count down from the original control centre to the Apollo 8 launch that took US astronauts around the moon for the first time.
-You can see a Saturn 5 rocket, whole and broken down into it’s constituent parts.
-You can touch a piece of moon rock and meet an actual astronaut.
+Visitors can see a Saturn 5 rocket, whole and broken down into its constituent parts.
+You can even touch a piece of moon rock and meet an actual astronaut.

 We met an astronaut today.
 He was 81 years old.
 Doesn’t that blow your mind, to think that these guys have been doing this amazing thing for so long?

 Kennedy Space Centre also strongly features the International Space Centre.
 We watched a fantastic IMAX film about life in space and the kids played in a space station model that is part of the new Atlantis display.